Support Us

 Packed house during the A&R Listening Lounge

-Sean vs The Robots and MØGEN.
+Saturday night was, of course, crowned by DMC Live, featuring Miaoux Miaoux, KLOË, Sean vs The Robots, and MØGEN.
 Pretty much everybody knew this gig would be great beforehand.
-All it needed was good sound (check – nice one Dave and The Stove for investing in a super boss Funktion-One sound sytem) and an appreciative audience.
-Hello to the 100 or so (sold out) good souls who made it down for that and sorry for making you stand outside while the bands finished the sound-checks.
-Turns out the timings were pretty much spot on (lesson learned).
+All it needed was good sound (check—nice one, Dave, and The Stove for investing in a top-notch Funktion-One sound system) and an appreciative audience.
+Hello to the 100 or so (sold out) good souls who made it down for that, and apologies for making you stand outside while the bands finished their sound checks.
+As it turned out, the timings were pretty much spot on (lesson learned).
 It really was a treat for the ears.
-Afterwards, some DMCers toddled off to Electric Theatre Workshop for the aftershow, while others disappeared into the night.
+Afterwards, some DMCers toddled off to the Electric Theatre Workshop for the aftershow, while others disappeared into the night.

 Miaoux Miaoux soundchecking before DMC Live